-- a) The complaint shall be reduced to writing and sent to the appropriate Vice President within ten (10) working days of the completion of the informal process. - b) The Vice President shall investigate the complaint and respond within ten (10) working days after receiving the complaint. - c) If the complaint is not satisfactorily resolved at the level of the appropriate Vice President within ten (10) days of receipt of the Vice President's response, the alleged victim may request that the complaint be reviewed by the Superintendent/President. - d) The Superintendent/President shall then take action deemed appropriate to resolve the situation including but not limited to, discipline, training, or other remedial measures. - e) An effort will be made to protect the privacy of the parties involved in a complaint.
-Files which pertain to complaints handled under the informal process shall be kept confidential and will not be made available to the general public. - f) Time limits may be extended by mutual agreement of the alleged victim and the person to whom the complaint is addressed at the respective level(s). - g) No retaliation of any kind shall occur because an employee or student has made a sexual harassment complaint.
+- a) The complaint shall be reduced to writing and sent to the appropriate Vice President within 10 working days of the completion of the informal process. - b) The Vice President shall investigate the complaint and respond within 10 working days after receiving the complaint. - c) If the complaint is not satisfactorily resolved at the level of the appropriate Vice President within 10 days of receipt of the Vice President's response, may request that the complaint be reviewed by the Superintendent/President. - d) The Superintendent/President shall then take action deemed appropriate to resolve the situation including but not limited to, discipline, training, or other remedial measures. - e) An effort will be made to protect the privacy of the parties involved in a complaint.
+Files which pertain to complaints handled under the informal process shall be kept confidential and will not be made available to the general public. - f) Time limits may be extended by mutual agreement of the alleged victim and the person to whom the complaint is addressed at the respective level(s). - g) No retaliation of any kind will occur because an employee has made a sexual harassment complaint.